 The Norwegian retail market for electricity will face substantial changes in the coming years.
-As part of the goal to further increase competition and efficiency in the market, smart hourly metering (AMS) and a national point of data management (Elhub) will be implemented.
-The targeted implementation for Elhub is 2017 and the smart meter roll-out is set to be completed by 1 January 2019.
+As part of the goal to further increase competition and efficiency in the market, smart hourly metering (AMI) and a national point of data management (Elhub) will be implemented.
+The targeted implementation for Elhub is 2018 and the smart meter roll-out is set to be completed by 1 January 2019.
 The implementation of Elhub will standardize the exchange of hourly metering data, simplifying the communication of metering data in the chain between DSOs, suppliers and consumers.
 NVE considers active, well-informed consumers to be key for the Norwegian retail market.
 Smart meters are expected to provide real-time consumption data and price signals that give incentive for energy efficiency and peak load management, by enabling consumers to adjust consumption to price variations.

-NVE is also assessing the implementation of customer centric supplier model for the Norwegian retail market, in accordance with NordREG recommendations.
-The implementation of a customer centric supplier model is key to simplifying the retail market for consumers and is considered a necessary step in the further harmonization of Nordic retail markets for electricity.
-The model under consideration by NVE includes a combined billing regime, which will simplify the market structure and make it easier for consumers to engage in the electricity market.
-A customer centric supplier model is expected to reduce barriers to switching.
-In 2015, NVE published a contracted cost-benefit analysis to assess the proposed market model and clarifying issues that borders other jurisdictions, such as financial regulation.
+NVE is also assessing the implementation of customer supplier model for the Norwegian retail market, in accordance with NordREG recommendations.
+The implementation of a customer centric model is key to simplifying the retail market for consumers and is considered a necessary step in the further harmonization of Nordic retail markets for electricity.
+The model under consideration by NVE includes a mandatory combined billing regime, which will simplify the market structure and make it easier for consumers to engage in the electricity market.